Memory Usage of TensorRT-LLM

 Understand inference time GPU memory usage

-At inference time, there are 3 major contributors to GPU memory usage for a given TRT engine generated from a TensorRT-LLM model: weights, internal activation tensors, and IO tensors.
-For IO tensors, the major memory footprint comes from the KV cache tensor.
+At inference time, there are 3 major contributors to GPU memory usage for a given TRT engine generated from a TensorRT-LLM model: weights, internal activation tensors, and I/O tensors.
+For I/O tensors, the major memory footprint comes from the KV cache tensor.

-Weights size
+1. Weights size

 Weights size is fixed depending on the model size, the chosen precision of the weights and the parallelization strategy.
 Using lower precision like INT8 or FP8 can reduce the weights size.
 When tensor parallelism or pipeline parallelism is used, each rank stores only some portion of the weights.
 For example, each rank typically uses just 1/8 of the model weights when using 8-way tensor parallelism or 8-stages pipeline parallelism.

-Activation size
+2. Activation size

 TensorRT can optimize the memory usage by reusing memory for different tensors based on live analysis and tensor size.
 To avoid out of memory errors at runtime and to reduce the runtime cost of switching optimization profiles and changing shapes, TensorRT pre-computes the activation tensors memory requirement at build time.
-The memory requirement is computed based on an optimized TensorRT graph, one profiles’ memory usage is computed by using the max tensor shape, and the memory requirement of one engine is computed by the maximum size between different profiles.
-There are external and internal factors that can affect the activation size returned by TensorRT, such as the network structure, kernel fusion, operation scheduling, etc. Once the TensorRT engine is built, the activation memory size of that engine can be queried by the API trt.ICudaEngine.device_memory_size.
+The memory requirement is computed based on an optimized TensorRT graph, one profile’s memory usage is computed by using the max tensor shape, and the memory requirement of one engine is computed by the maximum size between different profiles.
+There are external and internal factors that can affect the activation size returned by TensorRT, such as the network structure, kernel fusion, operation scheduling, etc.

 Practically, for a given model, specified precision and parallelization strategy, one can tune the activation memory usage by adjusting the max batch size, max input length, max beam width, max number of tokens, padding removal on/off flag, context FMHA on/off flag.
 Here some explanations on how these values affect the memory:

-1. Reduce build time max input tokens
+1. Reduce build time max number of input tokens (max_num_tokens)

 Most of the tensors inside a transformer network have a linear relationship with number of input tokens, so activation size will be close to max number of input tokens * some constant factor, the constant factor depends on the network structure and TRT internal optimization.
 The max number of input tokens is derived from build time arguments, one can change the parameters provided to the prepare_inputs function, like PretrainedModel.prepare_inputs to affect the memory usage, or one can change the command line options of the trtllm-build command used in the examples.

 When using the padded tensors format, the max number of input tokens equals to max_batch_size*max_input_len, so reducing max_batch_size and max_input_len can almost linearly reduce the activation memory size.
-When using the packed tensors format and max_num_tokens is specified, reducing its value will also reduce activation memory size.
-If max_num_tokens is not specified, the max number of input tokens will be derived as max_batch_size*max_input_len.

-The packed tensors format is recommended, because it saves both memory and compute.
 The beam width will be folded into the batch size dimension when passing the tensors range into TensorRT, so reducing max_beam_width can also reduce the memory usage.

 2. Turn on context FMHA